Skip to main contentSkip to main navigationSkip to footer content

 Learn by Doing.

-Saint Xavier University's clinical rotations will allow you to gain real-world experience in nursing.
+Saint Xavier University's clinical practice courses will allow you to gain real-world experience in nursing.

 Clinical experiences allow students to take what they have learned in the classroom and apply it to real-life situations.
 The clinical experiences are where students begin to feel like a nurse and gain confidence in their skills.